a2x/cs2-dumper/README.md

 # Generated Files

-By default, processed files are stored in the `generated` directory.
+By default, generated files are stored in the `generated` directory.
 However, this can be modified by specifying your desired output folder using the `--output` flag.

 📂 [Pre-generated Files](./generated)